Davi9130/google-calendar-poc/README.md

 # google-calendar-poc

-1 - setup a docker with mysql:latest<br/>
+1 - Setup a docker with mysql:latest<br/>
-2 - create the db and the tables<br/>
+2 - Create the db and the tables<br/>
-3 - register and active the accound by changing the email_verified or add the mailtrap credentials<br/>
+3 - Register and active the accound by changing the email_verified or add the mailtrap credentials<br/>
-4 - login and create a calendar and events, binding with the user<br/>
+4 - Login and create a calendar and events, binding with the user<br/>

 ```sh
 sql query: